CheesecakeLabs/soroban-dapps/event-watcher/README.md

        cargo run

-This command will launch the event service and keep it running.
+This command will launch the event service.
+Keep it running.

 Run Frontend